bhalchandratk/twentybn-ruby/README.md

 ### Configure Rails application

-If you use Rails, you can add omit the first two lines and add the API key to your environment config file as follows:
+If you use Rails, you can add the API key to your environment config file as follows:

 ```ruby
 config.twentybn_api_key = 'PUT_API_KEY_HERE'